 Purporting to be law enforcement or other government officials would almost certainly be illegal and is not condoned within our discussion of Social Engineering.
 Therefore, our focus will be on organizational and social.

 These categories are similar to the categories Max Weber has defined, but are modified to fit more closely to use within social engineering.

 Organizational authority is quite simply any authority defined by means of an organization.
 Typically this refers to a supervisory hierarchy.
 Someone within a position of power in an organization is going to have more power and access to more information than someone at the bottom of the hierarchy.
 In a penetration testing scenario, a consultant may impersonate the CIO or someone else with clearly defined organizational authority.
 The consultant may then be able to obtain passwords or other information from the help desk or any other employee who may perceive that the impersonated person has authority over them.

 Jonathan J. Rusch writes “People are highly likely, in the right situation, to be highly responsive to assertions of authority, even when the person who purports to be in a position of authority is not physically present.”
 Rusch cites an experiment, Robert B. Cialdini, Influence (revised edition 1993). , that showed 95 percent of nurses within 22 stations from three different hospitals were willing to administer patients a dangerous dose of medication based upon a phone call from a researcher purporting to be a physician the nurses had never met.

 This experiment clearly shows that based upon orders and the perceived notion of authority, actions are taken when they may be against better judgment.

-Social Authority can be used to an advantage in Social Engineering by asking or pressuring the target for information.
+Social authority can be used to an advantage in a social engineering engagement by asking or pressuring the target for information.
 If the target refuses and is therefore not liked by the leader of the group, the target may fall out of favor with the entire group.
-It is perceived to be advantageous to comply with the leader’s Social Authority.
+It is perceived to be advantageous to comply with the leader’s social authority.